Comparing orthogonal calculus and calculus with Reality

 \subsection{Polynomial functors}

 We begin our comparison with the polynomial functors.
 Unlike many other comparisons between calculi, see e.g.,~\cite{BE16, TaggartOCandUC} we do not need to invoke the classification theorem for homogeneous functors in order to compare polynomial functors.
 In both versions of Weiss calculus the $n$-polynomial functors are defined via homotopy limits indexed on topological categories, see Definition~\ref{def: n-poly}.
-In the orthogonal calculus the indexing poset $\mbf{O}_{\leq n+1}$ is the poset of non-zero inner product subspaces of $\bb{R}^{n+1}$, and in calculus with Reality the indexing poset $\mbf{R}_{\leq n+1}$ is the poset of non-zero inner product subspaces of $\bb{C} \otimes \bb{R}^{n+1}$ of the form $\bb{C} \otimes U =: U_\bb{C}$, for $U \in \mbf{O}_{\leq n+1}$.
+In the orthogonal calculus the indexing poset $\mbf{O}_{\leq n+1}$ is the poset of non-zero inner product subspaces of $\R^{n+1}$, and in calculus with Reality the indexing poset $\mbf{R}_{\leq n+1}$ is the poset of non-zero inner product subspaces of $\C \otimes \R^{n+1}$ of the form $\C \otimes U =: U_\C$, for $U \in \mbf{O}_{\leq n+1}$.
 The comparison of $n$-polynomial functors boils down to a (co)finality statement of homotopy (co)limits indexed on such topological categories, see e.g.,~\cite[Appendix]{Li09}.
 We will use that (co)finality indexed on topological categories can be proven by showing that an appropriate comma category as a \emph{topologically terminal object}, that is an object $\ast \in \es{C}$ which is terminal in the underlying category, and the unique map of spaces $!: \sf{Ob}(\es{C}) \to \sf{Mor}(\es{C})$ sending every object $c \in \es{C}$ to the unique map $c\to\ast$ is continuous, see e.g.,~\cite[Remark A.6]{Li09}.

 \begin{thm} Let $n$ be a non-negative integer.
-If $F$ is a fibrant $n$-polynomial functor in the cofree model for calculus with Reality, then the orthogonal functor $c^\ast(F)^{C_2}$ is $n$-polynomial in orthogonal calculus. \end{thm} \begin{proof} For $(1)$, since $F$ is levelwise fibrant in the cofree model structure, we can replace $C_2$-fixed points by homotopy $C_2$-fixed points.
+If $F$ is a fibrant $n$-polynomial functor in the cofree model for calculus with Reality, then the orthogonal functor $c^\ast(F)^{C_2}$ is $n$-polynomial in orthogonal calculus. \end{thm} \begin{proof} Since $F$ is levelwise fibrant in the cofree model structure, we can replace $C_2$-fixed points by homotopy $C_2$-fixed points.
 By~\cite[Definition 5.1]{We95}, we have to show that for each $V \in \es{J}^\mbf{O}$, the canonical map

 is a weak equivalence.
 This map factors as the composite